Ricky Williams trade: The trade

+The Indianapolis Colts had the opportunity to draft Williams at fourth overall, as they had traded Marshall Faulk to the St. Louis Rams for a second round pick and a fifth round pick in the 1999 draft.
+The Colts decided to pass on Williams for another running back, and drafted Edgerrin James instead.

 The Saints traded their first round, third round, fourth round, fifth round, sixth round, and seventh round picks in the 1999 NFL Draft, and their first-round and third-round picks from the 2000 NFL draft to the Washington Redskins for the fifth overall pick of the 1999 NFL Draft.

 The Redskins traded the 12th overall pick, the third-round draft pick acquired from the Saints, and their fourth- and fifth-round picks to the Chicago Bears to acquire the seventh overall pick.
 The Redskins used the pick to select Champ Bailey, the player they had coveted.
 They also made a second trade with the Bears, acquiring a second-round pick that allowed them to select Jon Jansen, in exchange for a second round pick and the fifth round pick acquired from the Saints.